thebananafish/gtrackerbot2/README.md

-g-tracker-phenny
+gtrackerbot2
 =================

 description:
 ------------
-Modified phenny bot for irc.installgentoo.com.
+A retired, modified phenny bot for irc.installgentoo.com.
 Some modules have been cut out due to abuse and some custom modules (described below) have been added.

 pretty sure these are broken now, hopefully one day I can get them fixed.